Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ### Misinformed Clues: 3/5
 **Good - Meets requirements**

-The misinformed clues are related to the idea of a country in a very abstract way (e.g., 'understanding the physical universe' could be related to geography, or 'narrative structures' to national identity), but they are vague enough to apply to other choices like 'continent' or 'city' if one stretches the definition.
-The ambiguity is reasonably effective, creating some confusion without being completely random.
+The misinformed clues are related to the concept of a country, but are vague enough to apply to multiple choices.
+The clues focus on experiences and collections of items, which can be found in a city or continent too.
+The ambiguity is productive.

 ✅ Strengths:
 - Attempt to create ambiguity